disowning/ActionFigureAI.app/README.md

 ## Features

 - **AI Action Figure Generation**: Upload photos and get personalized action figures
-- **Multiple Style Options**: Choose from various action figure styles
+- **Multiple Style Options**: Choose from various action figure styles including superhero, sci-fi, fantasy, and more
+- **Interactive Creation Process**: Simple 3-step process to upload, customize, and generate your action figure
+- **Image Preview and Sharing**: Preview your generated figure and easily share it with friends
 - **Responsive Design**: Works on all devices from mobile to desktop
 - **Multilingual Support**: Available in English, Chinese, Japanese, French, Spanish, and German
 - **Modern UI/UX**: Clean, professional interface with smooth animations